drench/yammit/README.md

 # Yammit

-A command line interface to Yamaha A/V products (receivers, home theater systems)
+A command line interface to Yamaha A/V products (receivers, home theater systems) written in `zsh`.

-Set the hostname of your device in `~/.config/yammit/env` like so:
+Set the hostname of your device in the `YAMMIT_RECEIVER_HOST` environment variable, or add a file called `~/.config/yammit/env` and set it there, like this:

 ```sh
 YAMMIT_RECEIVER_HOST=RX-V581-DC2176.local